masikol/kraken-biom/README.rst

 Create BIOM-format tables (http://biom-format.org) from Kraken output (http://ccb.jhu.edu/software/kraken/).

 This version of kraken-biom (1.2.0_R2) works with new Kraken report file format.
-In the new format, in the 4th column, domain is incicated by `R2` instead of the old `D`.
+In the new format, in the 4th column, domain is denoted by `R2` instead of the old `D`.

 Installation
 ------------